nullpointer-io/stablediffusion/README.md

 ```
 When prompted paste your user token created before.
 Don't be irritated when the pasted token is not visible on the command line.

 **Be warned:** For the initial run of the script gigabytes of data will be downloaded at first.
-Take the opportunity and drink some coffee in the meantime.
+Take the opportunity and grab some coffee, water or tea.

 ### Mind the GPU RAM